 Skills and experience

 You will have access to state-of-the-art facilities as a Speech and Language Therapy student, including our language analysis lab for the transcription and analysis of recorded samples of language.

 You'll also have access to our on-campus clinics, the Children's Speech and Language Clinic, and the Tavistock Aphasia Centre, where you will benefit from observing qualified therapists at work, and begin your clinical work experience treating both adults and children with communication difficulties.

-Your practical, workplace skills will be developed through clinical experiences which are embedded throughout your degree programme.
+Your practical, workplace skills will be developed through clinical experiences.

 After your three years of study, you'll have extensive experience in the assessment, diagnosis and treatment of patients with communication and swallowing difficulties.

 Speech and Language Therapy takes my love of talking, and of helping people, and combines them into the most amazing degree.

 You will undertake a variety of work placements throughout your degree.

 The clinical placement opportunities embedded throughout your degree will provide you with the clinical experience you need to apply for registration with the Health and Care Professions Council.